arunraman/dynamo-workshop/lab4/advanced_disagg_perf_tuning.md

 ### disagg - AIC projection and ai-perf actual run allignment
 <img src="images/disagg_aic_allignment.png" width="800" alt="disagg_aic_allignment" style="display: block; margin: 0 auto;">

-What's the problem here: this tps/user - tps/gpu pareto plot __does not have TTFT info at all__ while TTFT one of the most important SLAs
+What's the problem here: this tps/user - tps/gpu pareto plot __does not have TTFT info at all__ while TTFT is one of the most important SLAs

 ### Manual fine tuning based on AIC suggestions
 __agg allignment__